 Although workers' compensation laws are fairly strict, in certain situations when a worker is injured, he or she may file a separate personal injury action against third parties.
 Examples include where the employee is injured by a defective product or a negligent contractor on the premises.
 An experienced attorney can evaluate your claim to determine if there is a possible recovery against someone outside of your employment relationship.

-The monetary compensation an employee receives is dramatically less in a workers' compensation matter than what is available in a general personal injury claim.
+The monetary compensation an employee receives is dramatically less in a workers' compensation matter than what is available in a personal injury claim.
 The injured worker will receive wage loss benefits during the period of disability.
 These benefits are generally two-thirds of the average earnings of the worker, subject to a statutory cap that is determined by the date of injury.
-The types of wage loss benefits, or indemnity benefits, include temporary total disability benefits, permanent total disability benefits, permanent partial disability benefits, and supplemental earning benefits.
+The types of wage loss benefits, or indemnity benefits, including temporary total disability benefits, permanent total disability benefits, permanent partial disability benefits, and supplemental earnings benefits.
 The length of time that the injured worker receives these benefits varies under the law.

 The employer must pay 100% of the injured workers' work-related medical expenses for the employee's lifetime.
-This includes mileage expenses for traveling to the physician, therapy, or pharmacy for work-related medical treatment.
+This includes expenses like mileage for traveling to the physician, therapy, or pharmacy for work-related medical treatment.
 However, the injured worker cannot go three years without the employer paying for a medical expense.
 If so, the employee will lose the right to medical treatment.